- On Global Equities

 Finding those idiosyncratic ideas is what we do best, in my opinion.
 That means being active but also testing and perhaps going against market sentiment when it is appropriate.
 That is the way to find the best ideas to include in the portfolio.
 Having that laser focus on fundamentals and finding insights about improving economic returns is what can differentiate you from the pack and add value for clients.

-We are proud of how we’ve managed the portfolio.
+We are proud of how we’ve executed management of the fund.
 Successful execution has relied on embracing both the complexity and changes that have happened in the world.
 Implementation has not been easy or without risk, however.
 We have lived through an extraordinary period in financial markets: from a global financial crisis and a period of low inflation, low growth, and ultralow interest rates through to a pandemic, a war in Europe, and, now, decade‑high inflation and aggressive monetary tightening.

 Stock selection is what the team and I focus on each day and is where I believe we have a competitive advantage.
 We have a global research platform that continues to help us find new and investable ideas in what is a huge opportunity set.